Table of Contents

 After this change, any account management action by the initial user, such as creating an account or assigning a role, will require validation by a separate user account with validator permissions.

-For example, assume the initial user enabled dual control as explained in the previous section, and now assigns the Administrator role to another account.
-This action will not apply immediately, and will require an additional validation step as explained below:
+For example, assume the initial user enabled dual control and assigns the Administrator role to another account.
+This action does not apply immediately and requires an additional validation step:

-The user needs to navigate to to the relevant role and either select Validate addition or Cancel pending role addition for this role addition.
+3. The user navigates to the relevant role and selects either Validate addition or Cancel pending role addition.

 Only after validation will the change take effect.